SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/146-how-to-whitelist-salad-in-mcafee.md

 **9. Run Salad**

 Let Salad run after setting up the whitelist by opening your Salad widget, and clicking the start button, and see if it works!
-Contact support [here](/docs/guides/your-pc/216-how-to-create-a-support-ticket) if this issue persists.
+If this issue persists, contact [Salad Support](/contact).
 When new miner versions are released, you may need to follow these steps again to whitelist the new versions.